GallusMax/opsi-rpm-angular/README.md

 # opsi-rpm-angular
-example of connecting the opsi /rpc?{} interface using AngularJS

 The interface at opsi:4447/rpm is widely used by internal tools to read information about clients, softwareproducts and more from an opsi server.
 A lightweight Web View can be useful, when it comes to displaying some client or product status.